-Design Immersion Days (DID) is an immersive four-week summer program that introduces high school students to design and architecture.
+Design Immersion Days (DID) is an immersive three-week summer program that introduces high school students to design and architecture.
 It is intended to inspire curiosity about the world of design, introduce basic design knowledge and critical thinking skills, and familiarize students with the expansive architecture and design culture of Los Angeles.

 Students get to know the city’s visual, structural, and cultural context through the lens of those most deeply engaged with shaping the cityscape: prominent architects who call Los Angeles their home.
 Lunchtime chats bring students in direct conversation with leading architects and designers.